bart747/mysite/content/blog/resilient-ui.md

 The most interesting things happen once your software is in real use.
 That's when you can really see what's working and what to change.

 It brings us to the problem of changing already working thing.
 In the wild.
 You don't want to improve one thing and by the same action brake something else.
-That's why you need to design your things for agility – easy of change – upfront.
+That's why you need to design your things with ease of modification in mind.
 Don't think you can predict the future.

 <!--more-->